Did a ‘Paleo’ Diet Full of Carbohydrates Make Cavemen Cleverer?

 0 comments

 As the old saying goes – you are what you eat.
 This saying can be applied to our ancestors too.
-However, learning what they actually had on their menu is a difficult task.
+However, learning what they had on their menu is a difficult task.

-About 7 million years ago, our forefathers have decided to take a different road and separate from apes.
+About 7 million years ago, our forefathers decided to take a different road and separate from apes.
 At this time, our oldest ancestors were practicing a diet that consisted mostly of raw plants rich in fiber.

 Several million years later, these so-called hominins included meat in their diet.
 Some of the earliest proofs of this practice are about 3.3 million years old.
-Some stone tools and mammal bones with cut marks were enough for scientists to come up with such conclusion.
-At first, hominins were focused on searching and collecting meat from animals that are already dead.
+Some stone tools and mammal bones with cut marks were enough for scientists to come up with such a conclusion.
+At first, hominins were focused on searching and collecting meat from animals that were already dead.

 Did a 'Paleo' Diet Full of Carbs Make Cavemen ClevererA recent study indicates that the frequent use of cooked tubers and similar starchy plants by our ancestors has definitely affected human evolution.